DaveBerkeley/streams/README.md

 Graph Generation
 ----

-I'm keen on automatic generation of documentation and like diagrams, so I experimented with the automatic generation of interconnection diagrams using *dot*.
+I'm keen on automatic generation of documentation and I like diagrams, so I experimented with the automatic generation of interconnection diagrams using *dot*.
 It can produce examples like this :

 ![dot diagram of Stream connections](dot_example.png)